gardener/gardener/docs/proposals/32-version-classification-lifecycles.md

 - Classification stages in a lifecycle must only appear ordered from `unavailable` to `expired` as described in the list above.
 - It is not required that every classification stage is present in the lifecycle.
 - Start times are always monotonically increasing.
+- In case two stages have the same `startTime`, the last stage is favored.
-- The first start date is optional and interpreted as zero time, meaning it has already started.
+- The leading start dates are optional and interpreted as zero time, meaning it has already started.
 - If no lifecycle is given, it defaults to a lifecycle definition with one `supported` stage.
 - If all start times are in the future, the resulting classification is `unavailable`.